leelasd/GraphGen/README.md

 ## 📌 Latest Updates

+- **2025.10.23**: We support VQA(Visual Question Answering) data generation now.
+Run script: `bash scripts/generate/generate_vqa.sh`.
 - **2025.10.21**: We support PDF as input format for data generation now via [MinerU](https://github.com/opendatalab/MinerU).
 - **2025.09.29**: We auto-update gradio demo on [Hugging Face](https://huggingface.co/spaces/chenzihong/GraphGen) and [ModelScope](https://modelscope.cn/studios/chenzihong/GraphGen).
-- **2025.08.14**: We have added support for community detection in knowledge graphs using the Leiden algorithm, enabling the synthesis of Chain-of-Thought (CoT) data.

 <details>
 <summary>History</summary>

+- **2025.08.14**: We have added support for community detection in knowledge graphs using the Leiden algorithm, enabling the synthesis of Chain-of-Thought (CoT) data.
 - **2025.07.31**: We have added Google, Bing, Wikipedia, and UniProt as search back-ends.
 - **2025.04.21**: We have released the initial version of GraphGen.